igkishore/Bloging_site/README.md

 ## Motivation For the Project

-- This project help a person to learn and impliment the frontend and backend parts of a webapplication in a easy way .
+- This project helps a person to learn and implement the frontend and backend parts of a web application in an easy way.
-- This project demonestrated the `CRUD` Applications which are essential for a full stack website application in a easy way.
+- This project demonstrated the `CRUD` Applications which are essential for a full-stack website application in an easy way.
-- To create a local bloging sites for the student clubs to share their work locally
+- To create local blogging sites for the student clubs to share their work locally
 -  To implement

 ## Tech Slack